World Language

 Spanish IV

-Throughout this course, students practice maintaining conversations on common topics, make a presentation on school and community events, write on a variety of topics, and understand the main idea in messages and presentations on a variety of topics.
-They can use and understand connected sentences while doing presentations, having conversations, reading, and hearing about everyday life.
+Visual and performing arts, concepts of contemporary life, families and community, legends, myths and current global issues in Spanish-speaking countries are at the heart of Spanish IV.
+Students can use and understand connected sentences while doing presentations, having conversations, reading, and listening to a variety of speakers about everyday life.
 Students completing this level typically demonstrate a proficiency in the Intermediate Low to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-Students explore concepts of contemporary life, families and community, visual and performing arts, and current global issues in Spanish-speaking countries.

 Spanish V

+Sustainable development in Lago Atitlán in Guatemala, traditional medicine in Bolivia, educational systems in Minnesota and abroad, and consumer culture are some of the themes in Spanish V. This course uses "Temas," a theme-based textbook that closely follows the Advanced Placement approach to learning and assessing.
+Topics included are Families and Communities, Science and Technology, Beauty and Aesthetics, Contemporary Life, Global Challenges, Identities and Public Personalities.
 By the end of this level, students typically participate with ease in conversations and everyday social interactions.
 They clearly communicate information on autobiographical topics, as well as topics of community, national, or international interest.
 The topics are handled concretely using narration and description in the major time frames of past, present, and future.
 These speakers can also deal with a social situation with an unexpected complication.
 Students completing this level typically demonstrate a proficiency in the Intermediate Mid to Intermediate High range in all modes of communication based on ACTFL guidelines.
-This course uses "Temas," a theme-based textbook that closely follows the Advanced Placement approach to learning and assessing.
-Topics included are Families and Communities, Science and Technology, Beauty and Aesthetics, Contemporary Life, Global Challenges, Identities and Public Personalities.

 Advanced Spanish

 Advanced Spanish is an upper-level seminar course with specific topics rotating over the course of two school years.
+Over the course of four semesters, students study geography, history, political and social evolution of and Spain, the Caribbean, Peru (Fall 2024) and Mexico (Spring 2025).
 By the end of the school year, students can participate with ease in conversations and everyday social interactions.
 They can communicate information on autobiographical topics, as well as topics of community, national, or international interest.
 The topics are handled concretely using narration and description in the major time frames of past, present, and future, as well as expressing opinions, making suggestions, and hypothesizing.
 These speakers can also deal with a social situation with an unexpected complication.
 Students completing this level typically demonstrate proficiency in the Intermediate High range in all modes of communication based on ACTFL guidelines.
-Over the course of four semesters, students study geography, history, political and social evolution of Spain (Fall 2021) and the Caribbean (Spring 2022), and Mexico (Fall 2022), the Andean region (Spring 2023).